marqs85/snes_dejitter/README.md

 * VGP [store](https://www.videogameperfection.com/products/snes-jitter-kit/) offers pre-assembled boards with optional installation service.

 ### Can I flash the board with USB Blaster?
 * USB Blaster is compatible with OpenOCD, but you have to check your programmer details (official/clone, 5V compatibility) and hook up and configure it accordingly.
-USB Blaster (or its usual clones) does not supply voltage on the board, but instead require connection from the board's supply to Vcc(TRGT) pin of the debug connector.
-You must thus power the board externally, connect 5V to Vcc(TRGT) (make sure your programmer supports 5V operation!) and possibly short JP4.
+Official USB Blaster has fixed 6MHz TCK frequency which is probably too high for the board, so USB Blaster II and clones are more likely to work.
+None of the USB Blasters supply voltage on the board, but instead require connection from the board's supply to Vcc(TRGT) pin of the debug connector.
+You must thus power the board externally and connect 5V to Vcc(TRGT) (make sure your programmer supports 5V operation!).
 Some clones also require hacks on OpenOCD to operate correctly, see the [thread](https://shmups.system11.org/viewtopic.php?f=6&t=61285) for more details.

 ### Which other programmers can I use?
 * OpenOCD supports a wide range of [debug adapters](http://openocd.org/doc/html/Debug-Adapter-Hardware.html).
 Several people also have programmed their boards using a Raspberry Pi.
 Instructions and tools for RPI can be found on the [thread](https://shmups.system11.org/viewtopic.php?f=6&t=61285).